Phase-Matching-Free Sensing with Undetected Light Using a Nonlinear Thin-Film Metasurface

 As the interferometer is operated with ultrafast pulses, spectral visibility and phase information are available within the FWM emission bandwidth.
 To access this information, the silicon camera is replaced with a spectrometer and appropriate optics.
 The piezo-controlled seed delay line, positioned before the 1 \textmu m short-pass dichroic, is scanned across a 145 \textmu m (483 fs) range with 2.5 \textmu m (8.3 fs) steps, centred at 0 \textmu m where the pump and seed are at their best temporal overlap that maximises the FWM (signal) emission in Fig.~\ref{fig:4}(a).
 The FWM (signal) spectrum blue shifts as the delay position moves from negative to positive, indicating chirp in the pump and seed pulses.
 The fine fringe pattern in the spectral data originates from the 175 \textmu m thick borosilicate substrate that the metasurface sits on, which acts as a Fabry-Perot cavity.
 At each pump-seed delay position, the piezo-controlled curved mirror inside the interferometer is scanned across three interference fringes to extract the visibility and phase in Fig.~\ref{fig:4}(b) and (c).

-Despite the clear peak in FWM (signal) emission in Fig.~\ref{fig:4}(a) the visibility in Fig.~\ref{fig:4}(b) shows a flatter profile, and a continuous phase relationship can be extracted across the entire FWM (signal) spectral range in Fig.~\ref{fig:4}(c).
+Despite the clear peak in FWM (signal) emission in Fig.~\ref{fig:4}(a), the visibility in Fig.~\ref{fig:4}(b) shows a flatter profile, and a continuous phase relationship can be extracted across the entire spectral mode.

 The spectral shift in Fig.~\ref{fig:4}(c) shows the difference in phase between FWM (signal) generated at the first and second pass.
 Therefore, the phase shift comes from the combined dispersion experienced by the seed (idler), pump, and FWM (signal) after the first pass.
-All three pulses travel twice through the 175 $\pm$ 13 \textmu m borosilicate substrate of the metasurface, while the seed (idler) also travels twice through a 1 mm thick dichroic mirror nominally positioned at 45 degrees to the incoming beams.
-Averaging the phase shift in Figure \ref{fig:4} (c) across all delay positions for 575 to 585 nm gives $-1.56 \pm 0.29$.
-Importantly, the interferometer is only sensitive to variations in the object's phase, while changes in the FWM phase for different delay positions have no effect on the phase variation, as seen in Fig.~\ref{fig:4}(c).
-Interestingly, a Fourier transform of the interferometer visibility and phase would reveal ultrafast transients of the object transmission with a resolution less than the pulse duration.
+All three pulses travel twice through the 175 \textmu m borosilicate substrate of the metasurface, while the seed (idler) also travels twice through a 1 mm thick dichroic mirror nominally positioned at 45 degrees to the incoming beams.
+Averaging the phase shift in Fig.~\ref{fig:4}(c) across all delay positions from 575 to 585 nm gives $-1.56 \pm 0.29$.
+Importantly, the interferometer is only sensitive to variations in the object's phase, while changes in the FWM (signal) phase for different delay positions have no effect on the phase variation, as seen in Fig.~\ref{fig:4}(c).
+Interestingly, with the addition of a second pulsed beam to illuminate the object plane, a Fourier transform of the interferometer visibility and phase would reveal ultrafast transients of the object transmission with a resolution less than the pulse duration.\cite{Kaur2024PulsedQFTIR} With this in mind, the pulsed modes are expected to preserve their transform limited nature in our system; experiencing no temporal broadening from group velocity mismatch or phase matching bandwidth narrowing associated with bulk nonlinear material.

 In conclusion, we have demonstrated the operation of a nonlinear interferometer that uses a nonlinear plasmonic metasurface as a source to generate signal and idler photons through stimulated FWM to implement classical sensing with undetected light.
-The ability to pass amplitude and phase information from the NIR (1500 nm) to the visible (580 nm) is demonstrated by sensing through a 240 \textmu m Si window while detecting the emission and its phase on a Si camera.
+The ability to pass amplitude and phase information from the NIR (1500 nm) to the visible (580 nm) is demonstrated by sensing through a 240 \textmu m silicon window while detecting the emission and its phase on a silicon camera.
 Meanwhile, a knife edge was used to modulate the single-mode transmission of the interferometer.
 A theory of the interferometer based on any thin nonlinear source with intrinsic reflections accurately predicts the experimental visibility as a function of NIR seed (idler) transmission.